Legal Solutions

 Prompt action is essential to preserve confidentiality and prevent further damage.

 Confidential business information forms the backbone of commercial competitiveness.
 This includes financial models, pricing structures, marketing strategies, and supplier data.
-Unauthorized use or disclosure can undermine a company’s position in the market.
+Unauthorised use or disclosure can undermine a company's position in the market.

 Courts frequently grant injunctions to stop further misuse and may award damages or equitable remedies to restore fairness.
 For an overview of injunctive remedies in Ontario, see Courts of Justice Act, R.S.O.
 1990, c.
 C.43, s.
 101 and Rule 40 of the Rules of Civil Procedure.